-An actuarial valuation has been prepared for the University of Toronto Pension Plan (the "Plan") as at July 1, 2015, reflecting the transfer of assets from University of Toronto (OISE) Pension Plan to the University of Toronto Pension Plan as of July 1, 2014.
-This valuation is not intended to be filed with the regulators.
+An actuarial valuation has been prepared for the University of Toronto Pension Plan (the "Plan") as at July 1, 2016.
 This section provides an overview of the important results and the key valuation assumptions which have had a bearing on these results.
+The July 1, 2016 actuarial valuation is not intended to be filed with the regulators.
 The next actuarial valuation for the purposes of developing funding requirements should be performed no later than as at July 1, 2017.